mjborelli/ECO395M/My Work/Homework/Homework-1.md

 Question 2
 ----------

-The following is from the code Dr. Scott provided that extracts the 350 and 65 AMG trim levels as subsets of the data.
+### Data

+The following are plots that show the price and mileage for Mercedes S-Class vehicles by trim.

 ![](Homework-1_files/figure-markdown_strict/subset-1.png)![](Homework-1_files/figure-markdown_strict/subset-2.png)

+### Process

+The goal is to predict the price of a S-Class vehicle by it’s mileage.
-The following are the Root Mean-Squared Errors (RMSE) for each of the trim types at specified:
+This will be done separately for the 350 and 65 AMG trims using the K-Nearest Neighbors method of prediction, which averages a specifiedThe following are the Root Mean-Squared Errors (RMSE) for each of the trim types at specified:

 ### Trim: 350